 The characters are mostly very interesting, there are some I would like to know more, like Izumi, which, for me, had a very short role in the story, but mostly the side characters are very interesting and we get to know more about the ones that are close to Koichi, which is a good amount of characters.
 Of course Mei and Koichi get the special treatment, Mei being the highlight, as I said before, she's a very enigmatic character and you get yourself questioning her existence a lot in the first part of the novel.
 Koichi feels kinda like the our everyday main character, but I got to see a little bit of me in him, especially the "bookworm" personality, and we get to see his true emotions in many parts of the novel, so it feels like a very realist portrayal.

-A thing that can be noted too it's that all characters are important, you might think "it's just a side character", but he definitely will do something important for the story, so pay attention to every single character while reading.
+A thing that can be noted too is that all characters are important.
+You might think "it's just a side character", but he or she will definitely do something important in the story, so pay attention to every single character while reading.

 Another thing about the characters is that we get to see MANY deaths in this novel, some of them (ok, most of them) are very crazy, so crazy that it feels kinda unreal.
 Well, I guess one of the things about this story is that all the events are already unimagined, so even the deaths need to be unimaginable coincidences or accidents, but the only thing I know is that while I was reading, I started questioning myself: could this weird death really happen in the real world?

-Overall, I think "Another" was a very good reading; I really liked the mysteries and the way they were shown, as well as the narrative, the characters have interesting roles during the story and they fit the atmosphere created by the author.
-All the questions he makes in the beginning and the way he starts answering them during the story, everything to lead to an unimaginable ending.
-It's the kind of story that even if you start reading and don't like, you'll at least finish because you just can't stop without knowing who is the culprit, or in this case, who is the dead.
+Overall, I think "Another" was a very good reading; I really liked the mysteries and the way they were shown, as well as the narrativ., The characters have interesting roles during the story and they fit the atmosphere created by the author.
+All the questions he makes in the beginning and the way he starts answering them during the story, everything leading to an unimaginable ending.
+It's the kind of story that even if you start reading and don't like it, you'll at least finish because you just can't stop without knowing who is the culprit, or in this case, who is the dead.

 I would totally recommend it for fans of mystery, not really horror fans, because I can't say this novel gets to the point of being classified as horror, but it's a very good mystery novel that will give you some shivers and make you question everything.